Even if you secure an online appointment, there are instances when a personal appearance at the NBI clearance center is impossible.

-- Send the accomplished and authenticated NBI Form No. 5 together with the supporting documents as well as the notarized authorization letter to your chosen representative in the Philippines.
+- Send all the requirements, including the authorization letter, to your chosen representative in the Philippines.

-- Have your representative submit your requirements on the day of the appointment.
-After receiving your NBI clearance, have your representative send it to you via airmail.
+- Have your representative submit your requirements and pay the NBI clearance fee (if for renewal).
+After receiving your NBI clearance, your representative will return it via airmail.

-- Upon the receipt of your NBI clearance from the Philippines, check it meticulously and ensure that there’s an embossed NBI dry seal at the lower left portion which is proof of authenticity.
-Affix your thumbprint on the appropriate space with the help of the local police in your area before submitting the document to the intended receiver.
+- Upon receipt of your NBI clearance from the Philippines, check it meticulously and ensure an embossed NBI dry seal at the lower left portion, proof of authenticity.

 - Complete all the requirements as listed earlier.

-- Send the accomplished NBI form with fingerprint impressions together with the supporting documents (except the authorization letter since you’re sending them directly) and payment of Php 200 to the NBI by mail.
+- Please mail all the requirements (except the authorization letter since you’re sending them directly).
 It should be addressed to: